 Assessment Points

+- Statement of Problem 50 points

+- Survey 50 points

-Social Issue Paper 100 points
+- Presentation of Social Problem 100 points

-Data Workshops 100 points

-Discussions 100 points
+Discussions & Workshops 100 points

 Mid-term Exam 100 points

 Final Exam 100 points

 Total Possible Points 500 points

-Grading Scale:
+Grading Scale

-- A = 90% to 100% of possible points
+- A = 90% 100% of possible points

-- B = 80% to 89% of possible points
+- B = 80% 89% of possible points

-- C = 70% to 79% of possible points
+- C = 70% 79% of possible points

-- D = 60% to 69% of possible points
+- D = 60% 69% of possible points

 - F = 59% and below

-Grading Criteria & Expectations:
+Grade Expectations:

-- "C" grades represent an acceptable level of work. - "B" grades indicate substantial effort and above-average performance. - "A" grades are awarded for outstanding efforts and quality in required work.
+- A "C" grade represents an acceptable level of work that meets the basic course requirements. - A "B" grade reflects substantial effort and achievement, demonstrating a better-thanaverage product and engagement with the material. - An "A" grade is awarded for outstanding efforts and high-quality work that exceeds course expectations.